The Phoenix Suns Signed An NBA Veteran

 His debut with the Suns was on Sunday against his former team (the Hornets) and in the game he played 18 minutes, and scored 11 points, grabbed six rebounds, dished out one assist, and got one steal and one block.

-The Suns are 28-8 in 36 games this season, and are the second seed in the Western Conference behind the Golden State Warriors by a half-game.
+The Suns are 28-8 in 36 games this season, and are the second seed in the Western Conference behind the Golden State Warriors.

 Related stories on NBA basketball